 Take note, if you really want to use this strategy, you’ll need to know your time horizon… and if there is no tail event before your options expire, you would need to roll that strategy over.
 That’s the drawback of black swan trading.
 But that doesn’t stop traders from trying to play for a bear market with this strategy.

 Now, there is a more efficient way to take part in a tail event, if you can pick a direction.
 That in mind, let’s look at some historical events and how you could’ve used the “money pattern” to profit… if you were trading during these events.

 More Efficient Way of Black Swan Trading?

 For example, here’s a look at the SPDR S&P 500 ETF (SPY) between 2002 and 2007.
 This was a remarkable run for the market.
 Doubling in just a few years from its dotcom bubble lows.

 Here’s a look at the daily chart of SPY.

 Now, at this time… the market was resilient, and the housing market was hot.
 It seems like everyone was getting homes, banks were packaging these loans and creating investment products.
 That spelled trouble.
 These banks, traders, and investors were buying and selling these products, but didn’t understand the math behind it.

 Here’s a look at the hourly chart of SPY.

 Instead of using capital to purchase and sell different legs of the strategy… you could just purchase one type of option contract.
 The best part about this pattern is the fact that it works in any market environment.
 Unlike using a traditional tail strategy, you would not have to sit around and wait for it to work.
-All you need to do is get the money pattern alert, look for an entry and where you would stop out.
+With black swan trading, all you need to do is get the money pattern alert, look for an entry and where you would stop out.
 Additionally, you would need to find a target.
 For me, I only look for 100%+ winners.
 You can pretty much set it and forget it.

 ===> Download It Here